mongodb-developer/social-app-demo/README.md

 Select **HTTPS Endpoints** from the left menu.

-Here you will see the list of pre-generated HTTPS Endpoints from the Data API.
-Choose the `find` endpoint.
+On the **Data API** tab you will see additional settings that can be configured for the Data API.

-Since we'll be customizing user authentication in the following lesson, we'll need to set the **Create User Upon Authentication** option to `On`.
+Since we'll be customizing user authentication in the following lesson, we'll need to set the **Create User Upon Authentication** option to `On`, and then click **Save**.

-## TEMP TASK: Create a custom endpoint

-> The above 2 tasks do not currently work in product.
-This task will allow us to complete the remaining lessons.

-1. Select **HTTPS Endpoints** from the left menu.
-1. Click **Add An Endpoint**.
-1. Route: `/createUser`
-1. Method: `POST`
-1. Respond With Result: On
-1. Add a new function:
-    - Function Name: `createUser`
-    - Leave default function.
-1. Create User Upon Authentication: On
-1. Save.

 ---